Bake or Break

 What is Lemon Curd?

 Lemon curd is a sweetened lemon spread or sauce that is typically made with lemon juice, butter, sugar, and eggs.
-Unlike other fruit spreads, it has a custard-like texture, thanks to the butter and eggs.
+Unlike other fruit spreads and compotes, it has a custard-like texture, thanks to the butter and eggs.
 While lemon curd can be store-bought, it is also surprisingly easy to make at home.

 This particular recipe is my favorite for making lemon curd.
 I like that it can be made on the stovetop with a more traditional method or in the microwave for a quicker, easier take.